 - Review the testing results of management’s controls related to financial reporting;

 - Understand the scope of Internal Audit’s review of information technology area including security and controls.

 - Review all FCA examination reports of AgriBank and evaluate management’s response to the reports;

-- Review management’s internal control report with the independent auditor and the internal auditor; and
+- Review management’s internal control report with the external auditor and Internal Audit; and

-- Review and discuss with management, any significant findings by the independent auditor or Internal Audit together with management’s response to such findings.
+- Review and discuss with management, any significant findings by the external auditor or Internal Audit together with management’s response to such findings.

 - Annually review the Audit Committee Charter and recommend to the Board any appropriate amendments to the Charter;

 - At least on a bi-annual basis, perform a self-assessment of the effectiveness of the Committee activities;

 - Meet with representatives of FCA as deemed necessary;